ds-horizon/delivr-sdk-ota/docs/setup-ios.md

    <string>deployment-key</string>
     ```

-   In order to effectively make use of the `Staging` and `Production` deployments that were created along with your DOTA app, refer to the [multi-deployment testing](../README.md#multi-deployment-testing) docs below before actually moving your app's usage of DOTA into production.
+   In order to effectively make use of the `Staging` and `Production` deployments that were created along with your DOTA app, refer to the [multi-deployment testing](./multi-deployment-testing.md) docs below before actually moving your app's usage of DOTA into production.

    *Note: If you need to dynamically use a different deployment, you can also override your deployment key in JS code using [Code-Push options](./api-js.md#CodePushOptions)*

-6. For react-native changes refer to [Plugin Usage](../README.md#plugin-usage)
+6. For react-native changes refer to [Usage](../README.md#usage)
 </details>

 <details>